Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron

+Third, compare the {\heterosymparticles} and {\heterosymstatistics} reconstructions.
+In particular, in Figure~\ref{fig:HK97:homogeneousreconstructions}, the mean $\bar\rho(\vx)$ is visualized for the {\heterohomo} reconstructions that are Steps~(i) and (ii) of the three-step reconstruction process.
+Furthermore, in Figure~\ref{fig:rhobar_d}, the mean $\bar\rho(\vx)$ and the standard deviation $s(\vx)$ estimates are jointly visualized for both both heterogeneous reconstructions by using the $\bar\rho(\vx)$ estimate from {\heterosymparticles} to define a shape and the $s(\vx)$ estimate from either {\heterosymparticles} or {\heterosymstatistics} to color the shape.
 As is shown in Figure~\ref{fig:rhobar_d}(a) (the red radial streaks), {\heterosymparticles} estimates a standard deviation function that is organized in radially-organized regions of high standard deviation that lie along all three types of symmetry axis, 2-, 3-, and 5-fold symmetry axes.
 The highest values are along the 5-fold axes, the lowest along the 2-fold axes, with intermediate values along the 3-fold axes.
 It is difficult to understand this result in terms of the biology of the particle because the particle is organized in annular shells.
 In particular, from outside to inside, the {\withpro} particle is composed of a shell of well-ordered capsid protein, poorly-ordered capsid $\delta$-domain and protease protein, and poorly ordered DNA genome.
 On the other hand, {\heterosymstatistics} estimates a standard deviation function that is organized in annular regions that matches the physical organization of the particle.
 Using a different approach, specifically, a resampling approach, but still assuming that each instance of the particle is symmetric, this same type of behavior, maxima in the neighborhood of symmetry axes, is well-known to be a common anomalous result~\cite[p.~173]{Ludtke.MethodsEnzymology.2016} from standard software systems, e.g., EMAN2~\cite{TangPengBaldwinMannJiangReesLudtkeJSB2007EMAN2}.
 Our results with {\heterosymstatistics} suggest a possible solution to this problem.
 Specifically, if each reconstruction from the resampled data was computed with no symmetry constraints, then the sample mean and covariance of the reconstructions might have no anomalous maxima and (at least approximately) show the symmetry.
-However, this solution would require a large increase in computation and data mirroring the difference between the number of variance parameters for a {\heteroasymmetry} calculation versus the number of variance parameters for a {\heterosymstatistics} calculation in Figure~\ref{fig:computationalcomplexity}.
+However, this solution would require a large increase in both computation and data reflecting the difference between the number of variance parameters for a {\heteroasymmetry} calculation versus the number of variance parameters for a {\heterosymstatistics} calculation in Figure~\ref{fig:computationalcomplexity}.